NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 ########################################

 This Admin Walkthrough will walk you through typical responsibilities for a STIG Manager User with the Administrator role.
+This Walkthrough assumes you are familiar with the terms and features specified in the :ref:`user-guide-doc`.
 Beyond the permissions granted to normal Users, Administrators have the ability to:

    * Update STIGs and SCAP Benchmarks in STIG Manager